 Do you know what a real winter recipe is: pears au vin rouge.
 The pears boiled in wine with port and spices, which simmers for a few hours are tender.

 Poached pears au vin rouge, delicious as a dessert.
-Especially if it's chilly t's warming.
+Especially if it's chilly it's warming.
 And I've got some poach pears in my food pack.
 Yes, a great dessert for sure.

 Simmer for a few hours on a gas stove and then eat them.
 Delicious.

-Perhaps you think that poached pears are always red, and thats true for the real poaching pear which is simmered slowly in a slightly sour liquid.
+Perhaps you think that poached pears are always red, and that's true for the real poaching pear which is simmered in a slightly sour liquid.
 The red color they get is because of the presence of anthocyanin in the pear that, while simmering turns red under the influence of warmth and acid (for example, from wine).
-By adding red wine, red port or berry juice the red color will become even more intense.
+By adding red wine, red port, or berry juice the red color will become even more intense.

 Pears au vin rouge